Chalarangelo/30-seconds-of-code/blog_posts/javascript-naming-conventions.md

 **Private**

-- Prefix any variable or function with `_` to show itention for it to be private.
+- Prefix any variable or function with `_` to show intention for it to be private.
 - As a convention, this will not prevent other parts of the code from accessing it.

 **Image credit:** [Paul Hanaoka](https://unsplash.com/@plhnk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/code?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)